mattriley/node-module-indexgen/README.md

 # indexgen

-Generates `index.js` files for all directories matching a given glob pattern.
+Generates `index.js` files recursively for a given directory.

 The generated code exports a plain object with an entry for each file and subdirectory found in the directory.